Acesse o conteúdo

 I want to enroll

-PRESENTATION AND HISTORY The Dentistry program at Tuiuti University has a tradition spanning over 30 years in training dentists.
-Throughout these years, the professionals educated at this institution have made significant contributions to enhancing oral health both the municipality and the state of Paraná.
+The Dentistry program at Tuiuti University has a tradition spanning over 30 years in training dentists.
 From the very beginning, Tuiuti University has been distinguished by its focus on TMD (Temporomandibular JDisorders) and Orofacial Pain.
 This emphasis emerged due to the scarcity of specialized care facilities and the unwavering commitment of the university to provide this specialty, leading to the establishment of the Center for Diagnosis and Therapy of the Temporomandibular Joint (CDATM).
-The growth and development of CDATM eventually led to collaboration with the field of Endodontics, resulting in the creation of the Center for Diagnosis and Therapeutics in Endodontics (CD-ENDO).
+The growth and development of CDATM eventually led to collaboration with the field of Endodontics and Orthodontics, resulting in the creation of the Center for Diagnosis and Therapeutics in Endodontics and Orthodontics (CD-ENDO and CD-ORTO).
 This integration facilitated the sharing of patient history, clinical and imaging exams, and the subsequent collaborative and differential diagnosis of pain conditions, thereby preventing misdiagnosis and ensuring that orofacial pain treatments are directed to Tuiuti University of Paraná.
-In this context, the Academic Master's Program in Dentistry at Tuiuti University of Paraná is a natural progression of the Dentistry course.
+In this context, the Academic Master’s Program in Dentistry at Tuiuti University of Paraná is a natural progression of the Dentistry course.
 Built on a strong pedagogical foundation, its goal is to prepare professionals to critically and comprehensively engage in teaching and research, with a focus on the transformative role of education and the impact of their actions within communities.
-The program received approval and a recommendation from CAPES during the 223rd CTC-ES Meeting held from August 14 to 18, 2023
+The program received approval and a recommendation from CAPES during the 223rd CTC-ES Meeting held from August 14 to 18, 2023.

 • OBJECTIVES

-Our objectives are centered around developing values and practices that promote the training of highly skilled professionals who can excel as educators, researchers, and administrators in the field of Dentistry, with a particular emphasis on specialties like Endodontics, TMD, and Orofacial Pain
+Our objectives are centered around developing values and practices that promote the training of highly skilled professionals who can excel as educators, researchers, and administrators in the field of Dentistry, with a particular emphasis on specialties like TMD and Orofacial Pain, Endodontics and Orthodontics.

 As a result, depending on their chosen area of concentration, professionals will be prepared to: